 The forthcoming Slinky Vagabond album (2024), written by Duffty and Fabio Fabbri, who also produced the album, features David Bowie's piano man Mike Garson, guest vocals from Ava Cherry, fretless bass legend Percy Jones (Brian Eno/Brand X) and keyboard player Dom Beken (Nick Mason's Saucerful of Secrets/The Orb).
 The album features the song "Perfect World", co-written with Glen Matlock and "End of the Show" co-written with Earl Slick.

 Duffty graced the stage at the Marc Bolan 30th Anniversary show at the Delacorte Theatre in New York's Central Park in September 2007, sharing the spotlight with Blondie's Clem Burke, Patti Smith, Scissor Sisters' Jake Shears, New York Dolls, and Moby.
 As part of the Tommy Hilfiger Sessions 2008 New York concert series at Webster Hall Duffty's performed "Pretty Vacant" alongside Dave Navarro (Jane's Addiction) and Matt Sorum (Guns n' Roses) and the supergroup Camp Freddy.
 Duffty was part of the David Bowie World Fan Convention's New York City debut in June 2023, joining Ava Cherry on Stage to sing 'The Jean Genie" and performing 'Starman' and 'Ziggy Stardust' with Bowie band alumni Kevin Armstrong and Mark Plati.
-Duffty will be part of the line up at the David Bowie World Fan Convention 2024 in Liverpool, UK.
+Duffty was part of the line up at the David Bowie World Fan Convention 2024 in Liverpool, UK.

 Duffty is quoted in numerous books, including "Sweet Dreams, The Story of the New Romantics," "David Bowie: A Life," and "When Ziggy Played Guitar," all by Dylan Jones.
 As the fashion editor-at-large for San Francisco-based SOMA Magazine, Duffty has interviewed influential cultural figures including Diesel's Stefano Rosso, CFDA President Steven Kolb, Genesis P-Orridge (Throbbing Gristle/Psychic TV), Peter Murphy (Bauhaus), and Stephen Mallinder (Cabaret Voltaire).
 Duffty's expertise frequently graces the pages of major international media outlets, including the New York Times, Wall Street Journal, LA Times, Women's Wear Daily, Forbes, and Business of Fashion.